MicrosoftLearning/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

     >   3. Implement logic to respond appropriately to the predicted intent and entities.

 6. When you have finished testing, enter *quit*.

+## More information

+To learn more about creating a Language Understanding client, see the [developer documentation](https://docs.microsoft.com/azure/cognitive-services/luis/developer-reference-resource)